farlee2121/DevEssentialsBlog/content/draft/2023-08-11-Ionide-test-explorer.md

 ## Motivation

 Yes, I know that Visual Studio has good F# support with a well functioning test explorer.
-But VS Code with it's strong extension ecosystem works better for some of my mixed workflows.
+But VS Code, with it's strong extension ecosystem, works better for some of my mixed workflows.
 Like if I want to iterate between an interactive notebook and coding, or between an exploratory markdown document and coding, or if I'm working in mixed languages.
 So, I regularly find myself working on F# in VS Code.

 VS Code has a nice F# plugin: Ionide.
-But test explorers for .NET in VS Code have long been a bit lacking.
+But test explorers for .NET in VS Code don't meet all my key requirements.
 This is especially true for for my F# experience since I use Expecto, which functions differently than the mainline attribute-based test frameworks.

 Testing is central to my development flow, so I want a fast test loop.
 At least I want my test explorer to
 - Show tests in the expected hierarchy / test groupings